mongo-dart/mongo_dart/readme.md

 #Mongo-dart - MongoDB driver for Dart programming language.

-It is server-side library with minimalistic support of MongoDb.
-At the moment supported basic CRUD operations.
+It is a server-side library with minimalistic support of MongoDb.
+At the moment driver supports basic CRUD operations.

 Some samples are in directory **examples**.
 Also Chris Buckett gave a realistic use case scenario in two part blog post: